 We are staffed 24 hours a day, 7 days a week.
 Our services are free of charge.
-Services are available to ALL ages – men, women, and children.
+Services are available to ALL ages and gender identities.
 Medical-forensic exams are provided up to 120 hours post assault.
 Counseling and advocacy services are available to anyone who identifies as a survivor of sexual assault, sexual abuse or incest ~ no matter when it occurred.
 Our services are available to anyone, despite where they live or where they were assaulted.

 Since opening in January of 2006 as the Wayne County Sexual Assault Forensic Examiner Program (WC SAFE) , we have provided medical-forensic services to thousands of sexual assault survivors, and those numbers continue to grow annually.

 Avalon is largest and busiest program of its kind in Michigan and the only program in southeast Michigan to provide comprehensive services focused solely on sexual violence.
 In addition to our medical-forensic services, we have a parallel track of community-based, empowerment-focused advocacy services with specially trained staff that provide crisis intervention, counseling, advocacy and supportive services.

 Our Forensic Examiner staff has helped in taking hundreds of perpetrators off the streets through their expert witness testimony and therefore helping to make the community a safer place to live and work.